skelsec/webhooktest/README.md

 ## :triangular_flag_on_post: Sponsors

-If you like this project, consider sponsoring it by purchasing licenses from [OctoPwn](https://octopwn.com/)
+If you like this project, consider purchasing licenses of [OctoPwn](https://octopwn.com/), our full pentesting suite that runs entirely in your browser!

 # msldap
 LDAP library for MS AD